daronphang/programming-resources/system-design/concepts/distributed-systems.md

 Another important consideration while designing a distributed system is how easy it is to operate and maintain.
 Serviceability or manageability is the simplicity and speed with which a system can be repaired or maintained.

 Early detection of faults can decrease or avoid system downtime.

+## Challenges

+### Communication

+In a distributed system, nodes need to communicate and coordinate with each other over a network to function as a cohesive unit.
+However, this communication is challenging due to the unreliable nature of the underlying network infrastructure.

+Key techniques to handle such issues include:

+- Reliable communication with TCP
+- Service discovery with DNS
+- Gossip protocol

+### Coordination

+Coordination between nodes is a critical challenge while building distributed systems:

+- Potential for failures leading to data inconsistencies
+- Unreliable networks
+- Lack of global clock to establish a consistent notion of time across all components
+- Keeping replicated data in-sync across multiple nodes

+Key techniques to handle such issues include:

+- Using a quorum
+- Logical clocks and vector clocks
+- Heartbeat mechanism
+- Strong consistency and eventual consistency